 To access energy data a third party must provide us with verifiable consent from the customer for the data that relates to the period which the customer is or was associated with the metering point.
 Mismatch of customer details or mandatory fields that are not provided on consent will result in the rejection of a consent form.

-The maximum allowed period of a verifiable consent form is 12 months where a renewal of the consent form is required to be provided to us to prevent expiry of access to customer data.
+The maximum allowed period of a verifiable consent form is 12 months.
+A renewal of the consent form is required to be provided to us before the expiration date to prevent expiry of access to customer data.